robiningelbrecht/reddit-php-client/README.md

 If you liked my approach, consider giving this repo a :star:

+## Unit tests??

-_Note_: The code is not unit tested because I wrote this bot before I got in to TDD... yeah, I know
+The code is not unit tested because I wrote this bot before I got in to TDD... yeah, I know